SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Migrating_existing_systems/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

   1. Initialize the Agents again and continue with the migration procedure, as detailed above.

   > [!CAUTION]
   > Always be very careful when you use the SLNetClientTest tool, as it allows actions that can have far-reaching consequences for a DataMiner System.
-Always ask for support in case you need to use this tool and something is not clear.
+Always ask for support in case you need to use this tool, and something is not clear.

 - If **TLS** is enabled on the Elasticsearch or OpenSearch nodes and **some Agents do not initialize**, you can check the connection to the Elasticsearch/OpenSearch nodes as follows: